 I was probably in first or second grade.
 I went to my friend's birthday party.
 One of my other friends had brought something wonderful to the party.
 It was a huge bag of Jolly Ranchers, an amazing hard candy in various fruit flavors.
 Throughout the night, I ate many of these marvelous sweets.

 Then it came time for bed.
 Like kids always do at sleepovers, we stayed up a while longer, talking and giggling despite adults telling us to be quiet and go to sleep.
-But even after everyone finally became drowsy and begin to fall asleep, I remained wide awake.
-I wanted to keep talking.
-I wanted to play some more.
+But even when the others began to fall asleep, I remained wide awake.
 I was full of energy; how could they be wanting to rest?
 I kept trying to wake them, wanting to stay up, not wanting the fun to end.
 They were annoyed, and wanted me to go away and let them sleep.
-Even when I finally gave up, I stayed up a while longer, unwilling, unable, to fall asleep.
+I finally gave up, but stayed awake for a long while, unwilling, unable, to fall asleep.